jelix/jelix/README.md

 There is a full manual to learn Jelix.
 You can read it [direcly on the website](https://docs.jelix.org/en/manual-1.7).

-You can ask your questions [on the forum](https://jelix.org/forums/forum/cat/2-english) or on our IRC Channel, #jelix, on the irc.freenode.net network.
+You can ask your questions [on the forum](https://jelix.org/forums/forum/cat/2-english) or on our IRC Channel, #jelix, on the libera.chat network.

 Contribution & development
 ===========================